zwilsoncc/docs/pages/docs/examples/chat.md

 ## Setup

-As the first step, we need to setup a simple HTML webpage that shows a form (which can contain the message to sent) and a list of messages sent before.
+As the first step, we need to set up a simple HTML webpage that shows a form (which can contain the message to sent) and a list of messages sent before.

 In turn, the first thing we'll do is create a new directory, move into it, and create a `package.json`: